How N. A. M. began

 This year the focus is on sibling connections–which I hope means that siblings ought to remain together, rather than be separated by adoption.
 All of this is mostly good.
-I’d prefer a campaign that got more to the heart of things.
+Although, I’d prefer a campaign that got more to the heart of things.
 Something like “Adoption: Designed for Children Who Need Families.”
 Maybe even throw in a subtitle.
 Like, “Not designed for families who want children.”